sifuHK/rasc/2025.8.3/README.md

 # default_spec_value: The default special value of the variable that does not appear in spec_value.
 When the special value you configured does not exist in a certain variable, the configuration of the special value will be automatically ignored.
 This command is very convenient to use when there is a global unified special value in the data.
 # order_cate_vars: Specifies the ordered categorical variables in the data and gives the order of each category. ** represents a wildcard character; all unconfigured categories are merged into the wildcard character.
 Wildcards are well-suited for variables with long-tail distributions.
 If the order of a variable is set to None, lexicographic order is used.
 # unorder_cate_vars: Specifies the unordered categorical variables in the data.
 Unordered categories will be sorted according to the event rate.
 If the value is float, if the proportion of the category is less than the threshold, it will be merged into the wildcard category.
 If the value is None, there is no limit on the proportion (which may cause large fluctuations)
-# impute_None: Whether to fill in null values.
-Because some models can automatically handle null values, if you use such a model later, you can ignore null values when filling, and only need to handle special values.
-(Almost all models cannot directly handle data with both null values and special values)
+# impute_None: Whether to fill in None values.
+Because some models can automatically handle None values, if you use such a model later, you can ignore None values when filling, and only need to handle special values.
+(Almost all models cannot directly handle data with both None values and special values)
 bcsvi = BCSpecValImpute(spec_value={'x1':['{-999,-888}','{-1000,None}'],'x11':['{unknow}']},default_spec_value=['{-999}','{-1000}'],
 order_cate_vars={'x8':['v5','**','v4'],'x9':None},
 unorder_cate_vars={"x10":0.01,"x11":None},impute_None=True,cores=None)